-Sending direct messages is as intuitive as selecting the team members you want to contact, and clicking a button.
+Sending direct messages is as intuitive as selecting the team members you want to contact and clicking a button.
 Slack conveniently provides a list of your direct message recipients on the side of the interface, helping you manage your messages.
-From getting instant project answers to settling on lunch plans, Slack’s messaging options are only limited by your imagination.
+From getting instant project answers to getting feedback, Slack’s messaging options are only limited by your imagination.

 Searchable Log of All Conversation and Knowledge